NCC building class

 a multi-storey class 3 hotel in daylight

-What is NCC Class 4 building?
+What is an NCC Class 4 building?

 Definition: Class 4 is a sole dwelling part of any commercial building.

-Example of NCC class 4 building
+Example of an NCC Class 4 building

-• Caretaker’s residence in any commercial building like a factory, school or storage facility.
+• Caretaker’s residence in any commercial building, like a factory, school or storage facility.

 Useful information

-• There can only be one class 4 in a building with a non-residential nature.
+• There can only be one Class 4 in a building with a non-residential nature.

 • Class 4 building only applies if it is the only dwelling in any commercial building, so NCC suggests the definition of “class 4 part of a building”.

-What is the NCC Class 5 building?
+What is an NCC Class 5 building?

 Definition: An office building used for commercial or professional purposes.

-Examples of NCC class 5 building
+Examples of an NCC class 5 building

 • Office buildings for lawyers, architects, government agencies, etc.